bloveless/meetup-connect-go/README.md

 built assets into the final go binary making both the UI and API runnable in a single binary.

 Run `./connect-go` to run both the UI and API.

+## Presentation

+There is a reveal.js presentation that can be started by running `make presentation`